-If you do see a face in the image, this suggests that you have an active Fusiform, if you see several faces, you could be high on drugs or have an over-active fusiform.
+If you do see a face in the image, this may be because you have an active Fusiform.
+If you see several faces, you could be high on drugs or have an over-active fusiform.
 The Fusiform gyrus not only spots these faces in abstract rocks or ice, but it also helps you establish if it is a REAL face or not.

 What do we know about beautiful faces?
 Most faces we agree are beautiful have near perfect symmetry – what we see is what they see in the mirror.
 If you have ever looked at a photo of yourself and remarked about how different you look in the mirror, then you are probably quite ugly, but it is not your fault, chances are you are second or third born and your mother tried a starvation abortion.

-In terms of the ratio of features on measurements along and across the face, good looking people often reflect the Golden Ratio, or Fibonachi proportions.
+In terms of the ratio of features on measurements along and across the face, good looking people often reflect the Golden Ratio, or Fibonacci proportions.